discorporate/flatland/docs/source/validation/index.rst

 Above is a ``Validator`` version of the basic :ref:`custom validator
 <no_shouting>` example.
 In this version, the
-:meth:`flatland.valid.Validator.note_error` method allows the messaging to be separated from the validation logic.  ``note_error`` has some useful features, including templating and automatic I18N translation.
+:meth:`flatland.validation.Validator.note_error` method allows the messaging to be separated from the validation logic.  ``note_error`` has some useful features, including templating and automatic I18N translation.

 Customizing Validators